Anastat/vue-speed-meter/README.md

 # vue-speed-meter

-Vue component library for displaying speedometer, thermometer, barometer, tachometer etc.
+Vue component for use in a web application to display round gauges such as a speedometer, thermometer, barometer or tachometer.

 ![default](/src/assets/example.png)